Li Bai: Death

 The new Emperor Daizong appointed Li Bai as a court counsellor in January 764, but by the time the imperial edict arrived in Dangtu, Anhui, Li Bai had already been reported dead for more than a year.
 Local authorities, however, were only able to ascertain that he died sometime in 762, with the date and cause of his death lost to history.

 Later writers speculated about Li's death.
 The ninth-century Tang poet Pi Rixiu suggested in a poem that Li had died of chronic thoracic suppuration (pus entering the chest cavity).
 According to another source, Li Bai drowned after falling from his boat one day while drunk, as he tried to embrace the reflection of the moon in the Yangtze River.

 Calligraphy

 The only surviving calligraphy in Li Bai's own handwriting, titled Shangyangtai (To Yangtai Temple), located at the Palace Museum in Beijing, China.

 Li Bai was a skilled calligrapher.
 One surviving piece of his calligraphy work in his own handwriting exists today.
-The piece is titled Shàng yáng tái (Going Up To Sun Terrace), a 38.1 × 28.5 cm long scroll (with later addition of a title written by Emperor Huizong of Song and a postscript added by the Qianlong Emperor); the calligraphy is housed in the Palace Museum in Beijing, China.
+The piece is titled "Going Up to the Sun Terrace", a 38.1 × 28.5 cm long scroll (with later addition of a title written by Emperor Huizong of Song and a postscript added by the Qianlong Emperor); the calligraphy is housed in the Palace Museum in Beijing, China.